param-7275/konnector_assignment/README.md

    bundle exec rails server

    # Terminal 2: Start Sidekiq server
-   bundle exec sidekiq (check redis is installed or not)
+   bundle exec sidekiq (check redis is installed or not if not first start the redis server)

 5. **Open in browser**
    http://localhost:3000